Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Additional numerical analysis and results

 \paragraph{Results.} The averaged results over 20 replications for \emph{Model I} and \emph{II} are displayed in Figure \ref{curseofhet} and \ref{blessofhet}, respectively.
 The results are consistent with the theoretical results given in Theorem \ref{oneshot-theory}.
-For \emph{Model I}, we see that large heterogeneity (i.e., large $\alpha$) leads to inferior performance of \texttt{ppDSC}, especially in terms of the projection distance, which is partially because that large $\alpha$ leads to large scaled heterogeneity (i.e., eigen-gap divided by heterogeneity) in Theorem \ref{oneshot-theory}; see Figure \ref{curseofhet}.
-For \emph{Model II}, the results are on the opposite side in that large heterogeneity (i.e., large $\alpha$) leads to performance gain of \texttt{ppDSC}, which is partially due to the fact that large $\alpha$ leads to large eigen-gap and small scaled heterogeneity; see Figure \ref{blessofhet}.
-In addition, our estimator \texttt{ppDSC} is better than the biased \texttt{ppDSC-1b} and \texttt{ppDSC-2b}, and is closer to the \texttt{Oracle} estimator.
+For \emph{Model I}, we see that large heterogeneity (i.e., large $\alpha$) leads to inferior performance of \texttt{ppDSC}, especially in terms of the projection distance, which is partially because large $\alpha$ leads to large effective heterogeneity (i.e., eigen-gap divided by heterogeneity) in Theorem \ref{oneshot-theory}; see Figure \ref{curseofhet}.
+For \emph{Model II}, the results are on the opposite side in that large heterogeneity (i.e., large $\alpha$) leads to performance gain of \texttt{ppDSC}, which is partially due to the fact that large $\alpha$ leads to large eigen-gap and small effective heterogeneity; see Figure \ref{blessofhet}.
+In addition, our estimator \texttt{ppDSC} is better than the biased \texttt{ppDSC-1b} and \texttt{ppDSC-2b}, and is closer to the baseline estimators \texttt{ppSC} and \texttt{Oracle} estimator.